jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v12.md

 A large part of how happy I am in life is thanks to regular people like myself not allowing social stigma, potential employers, or stooges keep them from sharing their experiences and learnings with the world.
 This is hugely inspiring to me and I'm forever grateful.
 I feel it's only fair to add my own voice to that symphony.

 My preferred long term solution to this problem is to acquire fuck you money.
 That will take a while though.
 And I really can't wait that long.
-Another potential solution publishing under a pseudonymous identity, though I also believe such protection will be useless in a couple years.
+Another potential solution is to continue publishing under a pseudonymous identity, though I also believe such protections will be useless in a few years.

 Mostly I just need to get over these fears, accept the risks, and move forward with writing about the things I care deeply about.